ElektraInitiative/PermaplanT/doc/decisions/backend_mail_client.md

 ## Rationale

-`lettre` is as of writing this the most widely use crate I have found with 1,343,736 total downloads.
+`lettre` is as of writing this the most widely used crate I have found with 1,343,736 total downloads.
 The usage also seems easier than with other mail clients.

 `mail_smtp` has only 3,457 downloads which can't compare to `lettre`.